georgexyz19/inkscapetutorial.org/content/posts/extension2_triangle_extension.md

 ## Logging Experiment

 Let's add some logging code to this file and check logging output.
-If you are not familiar with Python logging module, take a look at the [Python Logging Howto Page](https://docs.python.org/3/howto/logging.html).
+If you are not familiar with Python logging module, check out the [Python Logging Howto Page](https://docs.python.org/3/howto/logging.html).
 This 15 minutes [youtube video](https://youtu.be/-ARI4Cz-awo) explains the basics of logging very well.